How to Secure Pallet Racking

 • The weight limit and load capacity of each rack

-• Specific pallet rack manufacturer requirements
+• The specific pallet rack manufacturer requirements

 To anchor warehouse racking securely, you need to have an action plan, understand and abide by all manufacturer instructions and check that all fittings are tight.